Skip to content

 --hex-grid-dist - Specifies center-to-center distance in the axial coordinate system used to place anchors.
 Equals hex-size * sqrt(3).

---n-moves - Specifies the number of sliding moves in each axis to generate the anchors.
+--n-moves - (For 2D and thin-3D) Specifies the number of sliding moves in each axis to generate the anchors.
 If --n-moves is n, anchor-dist equals hex-grid-dist / n.

 Optional Parameters